Treasure Coast/Palm Beach Violation of Probation (VOP) Attorney

 In most cases, a VOP warrant will not include a bail bond.
 You will likely sit in jail from the date of your arrest until at least your first court date which can often be a month or more out.

 In a VOP case, it is extremely important to have a lawyer on your side early in the proceeding.
-If you, a family member or friend has been arrested for violation of probation, contact us, to discuss your options.
+If you, a family member or friend has been arrested for violation of probation, contact us, to discuss your options with an experienced attorney at the Ferraro Law Group.